| Getting your Trinity Audio player ready... |

 Tip #2: Do GMAT Critical Reasoning Practice Questions Untimed

-However, that analysis is necessary for you to become more skilled at evaluating the logic of arguments and related statements in CR questions.
+However, that analysis is necessary for becoming skilled at evaluating the logic of arguments and related statements in CR questions.
 And becoming more skilled at doing something is exactly how you become faster at it.

 So, you must start your CR practice untimed.
 Resist the temptation to skip this necessary step and dive right into completing practice questions “on the clock.”
 Trust that, as you become better at evaluating the logic of the different answer choices and how each choice relates to the logic of the passage, you will naturally get faster at finding correct answers.